 Sounds simple and it really is.
-Just little bit time consuming.
+A just little bit time-consuming.
 Proper slow cooking 🙂 So let’s start working.
 If you do not have a starter, you can make it yourself.
 This is how it is done:

 Make the starter:

-- Feed it: add similar amount of flour and water, once a day or every two days.
+- Feed it: add a similar amount of flour and water, once a day or every two days.
 You will see that it sort of foams eventually and bubbles: it is OK.
-If it stays flat: start again or cheat..Add just little bit yeast,thumb nail size piece is enough 😉
+If it stays flat: start again or cheat.Add just little bit yeast, thumbnail size piece is enough 😉

-- After a 4-7 days it is ready.
-Longer you let it ferment,stronger the taste will be!
-If you do not use it, store in refrigerator, and feed it as above once every week.
-After feeding you may keep it for a while in warm place until it revives-foams again.
+- After 4-7 days it is ready.
+Longer you let it ferment, stronger the taste will be!
+If you do not use it, store in the refrigerator, and feed it as above once every week.
+After feeding you may keep it for a while in a warm place until it revives-foams again.
 If the jar gets too full, discard some.
 If you use some, re-start building it up, as above.
-Alternatively you can freeze your starter or dry it.
+Alternatively, you can freeze your starter or dry it.

 After you have your starter ready, you can start to prepare to make the sponge and the dough.
 This process will take at least two days.